Affiliate Marketing: The Ultimate Guide

 Here are some tips you can use to incorporate social media into your sales strategy:

 ● Cooperate with some influencers in your niche.
 70% of millennials likely get more influenced by bloggers than traditional celebrities (whomever you choose to work with, remember to analyse their social media profiles) – and check out this post for ideas on the best affiliate programs for bloggers.

 ● Use social listening tools to select the platforms your audience is most active on and what users are talking about the product owner on social media (e.g., Google Alerts, Mention, and Awario)

-● Create unique content fits customer’s insight.
+● Create unique content that fits customers’ insights.

 ● Conduct research on competitors